What to write about

 • Content translated from other languages to English

-We use plagiarism checkers along with our own research to detect content that is not unique and original.
+We use both plagiarism and AI checkers along with our own research to detect content that is not unique and original.

 Content created for the “Write for Civo” program, in all stages of development, will remain the sole and exclusive property of Civo at all times.
 Civo may make alterations and edits to the content at any time.
 Civo reserves the right to remove content at any time.

-Before you create your content piece (tutorial or guide), to be eligible for payment you need to first send us your idea, along with all the requested information via the form at civo.com/write-for-us.
-We will then let you know if your idea has been accepted and you can continue with writing before submitting your first draft.
+Before creating your tutorial, you will need to send us your idea along with the requested information via the form at write@civo.com.
+We will then contact you via email to let you know if your idea has been accepted, and you can begin writing your first draft.

 Formatting your tutorial

-When creating your tutorial, guide or doc, you’ll use Markdown formatting, and need to include a title along with a snippet.
+When creating your tutorial, you’ll need to use HTML formatting and include a title along with a snippet.

-• The 'snippet' will not appear in the guide itself, but is a short description of the guide provided to users on certain pages and on social media links.
+The 'snippet' will not appear in the tutorial itself, but is a short description of the tutorial provided to users on certain pages and on social media links.
 The snippet is the text under the title in the image here, for example:

-It is crucial that you break your content up with headings (H2, H3 and H4) to make it more readable - these headings will also appear on the left hand index for your tutorial or doc.
+It is crucial that you break your content up with headings (H2, H3, and H4) to make it more readable - these headings will also appear on the left-hand index for your tutorial.

 Do not use H1 headings - these are reserved for the main title of your tutorial (the title field).